 Senior Vice President and Chief Nurse Executive, Atlantic Health System, and President, Morristown Medical Center

-O’Keefe was recently recognized by St. Elizabeth University as a community honoree during their 20th annual scholarship celebration and received the 2021 Peter W. Rodino, Jr. Citizen’s Award from the EJI Excellence in Medicine Foundation for her distinguished service in advancing and promoting the health and well-being of the people of New Jersey.
+O’Keefe was recognized by St. Elizabeth University as a community honoree during their 20th annual scholarship celebration and received the 2021 Peter W. Rodino, Jr. Citizen’s Award from the EJI Excellence in Medicine Foundation for her distinguished service in advancing and promoting the health and well-being of the people of New Jersey.
 She was also honored by the Tri-County Scholarship Fund, which serves many of the state’s financially disadvantaged children.
-She was named on ROI-NJ’s Influencers Power list in 2020 and 2021, as well as ROI-NJ’s 2021 Influencers: Women in Business – Health Care list.
+She was named on ROI-NJ’s Influencers Power list in 2020 and 2021, ROI-NJ’s 2021 Influencers: Women in Business – Health Care list and ROI Influencers Health Care Hospital Heroes, 2021.
 She was honored by Seton Hall University with the Margaret C. Haley Award for making a significant contribution to health care; by the Morris County Chamber of Commerce as a “Woman Who Shines”; received the University of Medicine and Dentistry of New Jersey (UMDNJ) Dean's Award for Advancing the Profession of Nursing; and the ONE/NJ Nurse Executive of the Year Award and Professional Recognition Award.
 She is also the recipient of the Mary A. Mulholland Service Award from the Boy Scouts of America and was presented with the Distinguished Alumni Award from DePaul Catholic High School in Wayne, New Jersey.
 She was also recognized by the United Nations as one of 21 Nurses with Global Impact; by Irish America magazine to its Healthcare and Life Sciences 50 list; by the American Cancer Society as a Hero of Hope; and by NJBiz as a 2018 Vanguard Series Leader in Health Care.

 She has participated as a member of Seton Hall University President’s Advisory Board, a member of the American Organization of Nurse Executives (AONE), the New Jersey Organization of Nurse Executives (ONE/NJ), and Sigma Theta Tau International, the Honor Society of Nursing.
 O'Keefe is a certified nurse administrator by the American Nurses Credentialing Center (ANCC).